 No one is shocked to hear that our industry is facing a major workforce shortage in the coming years.
 And while everyone is working to lessen the impact, a critical group is getting missed...Military Veterans.
 Veterans are a perfect match for the HVACR industry and you need to capitalize on recruiting and hiring them.
-During the fast-paced learning lab, Tim Sweeney and DJ Holder of Orion Talent are going to go over some best practices for recruiting, hiring, onboarding, training, and retaining Veterans.
+During the fast-paced learning lab, Tim Sweeney and David Coe of Orion Talent are going to go over some best practices for recruiting, hiring, onboarding, training, and retaining Veterans.

 Networking with HVACR Women Leaders